Rene Auberjonois (BFA '62)

 ANN ROTH (BFA '53)

 Ann Roth is a revered costume designer for film and Broadway theatre.
 She began her career as a scenery painter for the Pittsburgh Opera.
+She won a Tony award for Best Costume Design of a play THE NANCE (2013).
 Roth won the Academy Award for Best Costume Design for THE ENGLISH PATIENT and was nominated for PLACES IN THE HEART, THE TALENTED MR. RIPLEY, and THE HOURS.
 Roth’s more than one hundred screen credits include WORLD OF ORIENT, MIDNIGHT COWBODY, KLUTE, THE DAY OF LOCUST (for which she won the BAFTA Award for Best Costume Design), WORKING GIRL, and THE BIRDCAGE.